winglang/wing/docs/04-reference/wingsdk-api.md

 - *Type:* str

-The type of relationship between the two resources.
+The type of relationship with the resource.

 ---